ajermakovics/crdts/README.md

 CRDTs
 ================

 Simple [Conflict-free Replicated Data Types](http://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) for distributed systems.
 CRDTs on different replicas can diverge from one another but at the end they can be safely merged providing an eventually consistent value.
-In other words, CRDTs have a **merge** method that is *idempotent* and *commutative*.
+In other words, CRDTs have a **merge** method that is *idempotent*, *commutative* and *associative*.

 The following CRDTs are currently implemented:
  - G-Counter - Grow only counter